alexewerlof/ja/README.md

 * If the file already exists, it rewrites it.
 Any file permission will not be changed.
 * It writes in utf-8 format
 * It won't do anything if it cannot find a `.ja` file in the local directory.

+# Token

+If you are trying to access Github Enterprize or a private repository, you need a token to access the API.
+`ja` gets this token from the environment variable.

+### Generating the token

+This is a one-time process:

+1. Click on your github profile and go to **Settings > Developer settings > Personal access tokens**
+2. Click **Generate new token**
+3. Give your token a name and for the scope, only choose **public_repo** (that's all that is needed)
+4. Press the **Generate token** button and _make sure to copy your token to a safe place because it's the last time you see it (don't worry you can always go there and make a new one)_

+### Passing the token

+`ja` expects the token in an environment variable named after the host name of the source URL.
+For example the token for accessing `github.com` can be stored in `GITHUB_COM_TOKEN` environment variable.
+If your Github Enterprise is hosted under `github.companyname.io`, the env var is `GITHUB_COMPANYNAME_IO_TOKEN`.

+There are many ways to pass an environment variable to an application:

+* You can put it in your `~/.bashrc` (Linux) or `~/.bash_profile` (Mac)
+* You can pass it directly when running `ja` like this: `GITHUB_COM_TOKEN=328948kksjkafhdskjf ja`

+The first method is easier because you do it once and then can run `ja` without any extra hassle.

 # License